-If your business is affected by COVID-19, update your Google My Business profile to provide the most accurate information to your customers.
+If your business is affected by COVID-19, update your Business Profile to provide the most accurate information to your customers.
 You can provide updates about your business to customers such as:

 - Your adjusted hours of operation, for instance if you close early.

 - Add “More hours” that describe other business operations such as delivery, takeout, and drive-through.

 - Select an attribute to show you offer online services such as classes, appointments, or estimates.

 - Delays on specific business services.

 - Extra services you are providing for the community.

 The updates will show on your Business Profile on Google Search and Maps.

 Important: We may review your changes for quality before we publish them.